Arundeep2001/manufac/README.md

+# Instructions to run the Code

+First make sure you have npm and yarn installed in you local system.

+Then clone the repository with the given link.

+Then go to the project folder and open the folder in the code editor of your choice and open the terminal.

+Then in the terminal, run command "npm install" in the root directory of the project.

+Then run command "yarn dev"

+Then go to the link appear in the terminal and there you go and see the content.

 # React + TypeScript + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.